SKADAM1986/student-enrollment/README.md

 OR

-Travese to directory where you want to download the code
+Traverse to directory where you want to download the code

 With command line, Execute below command to clone repository on local machine